dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 #### Scope of Analysis

 Option `EvaluationAnalysisScope` with following possible options will be available:
-* `AnalyzedProjectOnly` - Only the data from currently analyzed project will be sent to the analyzer.
+* `ProjectOnly` - Only the data from currently analyzed project will be sent to the analyzer.
 Imports will be discarded.
-* `AnalyzedProjectWithImportsFromCurrentWorkTree` - Only the data from currently analyzed project and imports from files under the entry project or solution will be sent to the analyzer.
+* `ProjectWithImportsFromCurrentWorkTree` - Only the data from currently analyzed project and imports from files under the entry project or solution will be sent to the analyzer.
 Other imports will be discarded.
-* `AnalyzedProjectWithImportsWithoutSdks` - Imports from SDKs will not be sent to the analyzer.
+* `ProjectWithImportsWithoutSdks` - Imports from SDKs will not be sent to the analyzer.
 Other imports will be sent.
-* `AnalyzedProjectWithAllImports` - All data will be sent to the analyzer.
+* `ProjectWithAllImports` - All data will be sent to the analyzer.

 All rules of a single analyzer must have the `EvaluationAnalysisScope` configured to a same value.
 If any rule from the analyzer have the value configured differently - a warning will be issued during the build and analyzer will be deregistered.